 Crabapples do well with natural mulch.
 If turf lawns surround them, this can make the tree somewhat more susceptible to fungus or pests.
 Mulch also helps to keep the roots cool and moist in summer if a heatwave arrives.

 Once established, your crabapple tree should not need extra watering unless there is an exceptionally dry season.
 They tend to be drought-tolerant, but if the rainfall for your area is particularly low, give your tree a deep watering at the base of the tree, in the morning or evening once a week, to keep it healthy.
 About 1 inch of water per week, through a combination of rainfall and irrigation, is ideal for these trees.

 Temperature and Humidity

 All crabapple trees benefit from regular annual pruning.
-Dead branches, water sprouts, and smaller new growth at any time, but you may want to wait until after blossom season.
-If you want to prune branches larger than an inch in diameter, it's best to wait until late fall and use a pruning saw.
-Applewood is fragrant when burned and can also be used for barbecue cooking or smoking to impart flavor.
+Dead branches, water sprouts, and smaller new growth can be trimmed at any time, but you may want to wait until after blossom season.
+If you want to prune branches larger than 1 inch in diameter, it's best to wait until late fall and use a pruning saw.
+Pruning during the active growing season can open the tree up to bacteria and insect damage.

 Propagating Flowering Crabapples

 Most named crabapple cultivars are grafted trees, produced by skilled nursery professionals who meld branches from ornamental varieties onto hardier rootstocks.
 Such a procedure is not practical for most amateurs.
 While it is certainly possible to take softwood cuttings from your crabapple tree, root them, and grow them into trees, the resulting specimen may not have the hardiness or performance of the parent tree.

 The exception to this rule is if you happen to have a pure ungrafted crabapple species, such as Malus floribunda (Japanese crabapple) or Malus mandshurica (Siberian crabapple).
 If you wish to try propagating your crabapple tree from cuttings, here's how to do it: